terencezl/terencezl.github.io/_posts/2026-02-01-individual-drive-and-org-layout-in-age-of-ai-agents.md

 ---
 [^1]: You should totally put Claude Code into your MR/PR review process.
 It sits in the right context (the diff, description & comments), and helps with reviewer's understanding.
 Done well, it's not just a cynical game of AI reviewing AI.
 [^2]: There is an aside on agent plan of action's serial nature, clashing with GPU chips' high throughput but high latency nature.
 This led to NVIDIA's choice on [licensing](https://groq.com/newsroom/groq-and-nvidia-enter-non-exclusive-inference-technology-licensing-agreement-to-accelerate-ai-inference-at-global-scale) Groq.
+There is also the "acquiring the competitor" angle, as has been lately revealed.